 Discussion

-This study reveals the first cases of herpesvirus contamination and considerably extends knowledge of mycoplasma infection occurrence (only one case previously known; Mathes et al., 2001) in tortoises tested in natural populations in Europe (3 sub-populations for TeHV, 15 sub-populations for mycoplasma).
+This study reveals the first cases of herpesvirus infection and considerably extends knowledge of mycoplasma infection occurrence (only one case previously known; Mathes et al., 2001) in tortoises tested in natural populations in Europe (3 sub-populations for TeHV, 15 sub-populations for mycoplasma).
 These issues come sharply into focus when result obtained in captive and vagrant tortoises, native and exotic, are considered.

 In this study, the high number of exotic tortoises observed vagrant (e.g., isolated individuals walking nearby private properties) or settled in WHT natural populations illustrate that uncontrolled introduction of exotic pet tortoises is an ongoing process.
 Chelonian pet trades are intensifying worldwide (Stanford et al., 2020), including European tortoises with massive exports of EHT and spur-thighed tortoises from Turkey, Balkan countries or North Africa to France, Spain and Italy (Ljubisavljević et al., 2011).
 Our results reveal substantial infection rates by mycoplasma both in captive and vagrant individuals of different tortoise species sampled in the distribution range of the native species (WHT).
-This situation poses the problem of possible contamination from captive toward free-ranging tortoises, and perhaps conversely when free ranging WHT are illegally collected and brought in captivity.
+This situation poses the problem of possible transmission from captive toward free-ranging tortoises, and perhaps conversely when free ranging WHT are illegally collected and brought into captivity.

 The prevalence of mycoplasma infection was relatively similar in free-ranging and captive tortoises (Pr=8.7% and Pr=9.9% respectively); TeHV was not detected in captivity.
-Among pet tortoises, however, infection rate was higher in exotic and hybrid species (22.2%, 4/18) compared to captive WTH (7.7%, 5/65).
-In addition, high levels of infection were observed in exotic spur-thighed tortoises, both in captivity (18.2%, 2/11) and among individuals introduced in the field (44%, 4/9) compared to those observed in free-ranging WHT populations (13.5%, 43/318).
+Among pet tortoises, however, infection rate was higher in exotic species and hybrids (22.2%, 4/18) compared to captive WTH (7.7%, 5/65).
+In addition, high levels of infection were observed in exotic spur-thighed tortoises, both in captivity (18.2%, 2/11) and among individuals introduced in the field (44%, 4/9) compared to those observed in free-ranging WHT populations (8.7%, 34/391).
 This disequilibrium between exotic and native tortoise’s infection levels suggests that a common exotic pet species may represent an important reservoir of mycoplasma.
 Wall-less mycoplasma were thought to be highly fragile; but the ability of some species to form resistant biofilms in vitro prompted a reconsideration of their ability to survive in the environment (McAuliffe et al., 2006).
-Such environmental resistance may contribute to persistent circulation of mycoplasma even under low tortoise’s population densities.
+If M. agassizii would be able to form resistant biofilms in the environment, this may contribute to its persistent circulation even under low tortoise’s population densities.
 Although preliminary, these results reinforce the notion that pet tortoises, and thus international trade of chelonians, may represent a health threat to native tortoises.